In total, the EMPOP Release 11 holds 34,617 quality-controlled mitotypes with at least HVS-I variation (16024-16365). Thereof,

 EMPOP holds high quality population data

-The scientific concept and the quality control measures using logical and phylogenetic tools were found suitable for forensic purposes, e.g.
+The scientific concept and the quality control measures using logical and phylogenetic tools were found suitable for forensic purposes, by e.g.

 - by declaration of the German Supreme Court of Justice (2010)